-Toronto currently offers rebates on water-friendly (low-flow) toilets.
-Depending on the model you choose, you can receive $60-75 per toilet, for a replacement fixture.
-When I first wrote about toilets a few years ago at HomeStars, the “in” toilet was the 6 litre toilet.
+When I first wrote about toilets, the “in” toilet was the 6 litre toilet.
 The progression of water-saving toilets since then has been rapid.
 After six litre toilets, there was the introduction of “dual flush” toilets and for businesses, the “waterless urinal.”
-Now, however, there comes the 4.8 litre and 3 litre toilets.
+Now, however, there comes the 4.8 litre and 3 litre toilets and even compost toilets (which is a whole ‘nother topic unto itself).
 There are plenty of models out there, but three that were demonstrated at the Green Building Fest in September, which I’ve highlighted below.
-[Editor’s Note: The City of Toronto Toilet and Washing machine rebate program ended as of March 1, 2011.]

 As I always recommend before setting out on your toilet purchasing journey, check with my favourite toilet publication written by a joint committee: the Canadian Waste Water Association and the California Urban Water Conservation Council.
 It’s a very thorough list of which toilets succeed in being both water efficient and effective waste removers.
 Trust me, the effectiveness of a waste removal system is important.
 We have fairly good 3 year old Toto 6 litre toilets (now passé of course), but they are no match for my teenage sons and are constantly getting plugged.
 Finally, the CMHC offers an excellent document on what features to look for when buying a toilet.
 You can download it here.